 This little recipe for Fish and Scallop Chowder came to be because of my mother-in-law.
-When she visited a few weeks ago, she mentioned that she would love a bowl of chowder and asked me if I’d stop by the store to pick up a can.
-I’ve really got nothing against canned soups.
+When she visited a few weeks ago, she mentioned that she would love a bowl of chowder and asked me if I'd stop by the store to pick up a can.
+I've really got nothing against canned soups.
 They come in handy when you need to cook something quick.
-My kids always loved the chicken soup with alphabets when recovering from a cold.
 But really, the amount of sodium in those itty bitty cans of condensed soup is mind boggling.
-Way-too-much.
+Way-too-much!

 I thought it would be a fun experiment to make a thick and creamy fish chowder of my own, made with fresh ingredients where I control the sodium.
 This recipe is very versatile.
 I use cod, but any firm white fish will do and I also use bay scallops.
 It cooks relatively quickly on the stove, fills my kitchen with a magical aroma and tastes a heck of a lot better than any canned soup.